Eating at night = weight gain: Myth or fact?

 My friends and I disagree — can you settle the dispute?
 I feel a calorie is a calorie no matter what time of day that you eat it.
 They say that if you eat all of your calories early in the day, that it is less fattening, because you will be moving around burning off those calories.
 I say that if you eat 1800 calories a day, it doesn't matter if you eat them in five meals or ten meals, it is still 1800 calories.
 I believe that the idea of not eating anything after 7 p.m. helps you to lose weight because you cut out the high calorie, high fat foods that are often eaten late in the evening.
 They say that by not eating after 7 p.m., you lose weight because you're not moving to burn off those calories.
 Please settle the dispute.
 Thanks.

-- Quality of food — after a long day of work or school, a few slices of pizza or a fast burger may seem easier than preparing steamed vegetables or broiled fish.
+- Quality of food: After a long day of work or school, grabbing a few slices of pizza or a fast burger may seem easier than preparing steamed vegetables or broiled fish.
 As such, people who routinely eat food with high-fat foods late at night may see an increase in their body mass index (BMI).

-- "Mindless snacking" — evenings spent studying, going out, or watching TV may lead to excess calories from fast, sugary, on-the-go options.
+- "Mindless snacking": Eating while studying, going out, or watching TV (often nighttime activities) may lead to excess calories from fatty or sugary, on-the-go options.

 - Sleep deprivation: People often consume more calories than necessary to supplement energy lost as a result of lack of sleep, increasing their susceptibility to weight gain.
 This is particularly of concern when combined with later bedtimes.
 As it gets later and your body asks for more energy, you’re more likely to reach for those fatty and carb-heavy foods, increasing the likelihood of having a higher BMI.